20 Most Spectacular Places in Arizona

 - More info on Bear Jaw

-Nothing beats hiking in the peak of fall as groves of golden aspens line almost the entirety of the trail.
+Nothing beats hiking in the peak of fall as groves of golden aspens line almost the entirety of this trail.
 From here, not only can you see Humphrey’s Peak, but also the Grand Canyon which lies 70 miles away.
 To top it off, hiking this trail is your best bet for any type of wildlife watching, be it mule deer or the more evasive black bears.
 Always keep your distance and bring bear spray!

 Check out the amazing leaf peeping!